Chevrotain/chevrotain/packages/chevrotain/docs/tutorial/step2_parsing.md

 - Where it is (`OR [1] INSIDE_RULE [A] INSIDE_RULE [B] ...`)
 - What Tokens can come next for each alternative, as it "is aware" of the whole grammar representation.

-Thus the parser can dynamically create (and cache) the lookahead function to choose between the two alternatives.
+Thus, the parser can dynamically create (and cache) the lookahead function to choose between the two alternatives.

-The same applies for any grammar rule where the parser has a choice, and even in some where there is no choice as that same in memory representation of the grammar can be used for error messages and fault tolerance as well as deciding which path to take.
+The same applies for any grammar rule where the parser has a choice, and even in somewhere there is no choice as that same in memory representation of the grammar can be used for error messages and fault tolerance as well as deciding which path to take.

 ## Complete Parser